 It brings internal order and reduces distortions that once helped you adapt but are no longer required.

-It is foundational, however – not final.
+It is essential.
+But it is not final.

 Healing does not require endless excavation

 There is a place for understanding history.
 Context matters.
-Generational patterns can explain a great deal.

 A practical example: the visibility wound